andreafioraldi/frida-fuzzer/README.md

 The desing is highly inspired and based on AFL/AFL++.

-ATM the mutator is quite simple, just the AFL's havoc stage and the seed selection is simply FIFO (no favored paths, no trimming, no extra features).
+ATM the mutator is quite simple, just the AFL's havoc and splice stages and the seed selection is simply FIFO (no favored paths, no trimming, no extra features).
 Obviously these features are planned, if you want to contribute adding them PR are well accepted.